Anti-inflammatory meal plan: 26 recipes to try

 23. Turmeric nachos

-These nachos contain almond meal so are also a good source of antioxidant vitamin E.
+They also contain almond meal, making them a good source of antioxidant vitamin E.

 24. Matcha smoothie bowl